 In 2012, Nick Brzoza replaced Jonathan Hanson on drums.
 Brzoza had previously played drums in Brooklyn bands Slowlands (featuring three future members of chillwave outfit Small Black) and Field Theory.
 After a summer of gigging and heavy songwriting sessions, the trio began recording, “Music For Car Commercials.”
 It was also around this time the band began showcasing projected animation by illustrator and Italian transplant Michela Buttignol (Gavin’s wife).
 Michela is also responsible for the Libel logo and album covers for “No Regrets,” “Lost Along the Way,” and “Music For Car Commercials.”

 In March 2013 the band had finished recording the 10 tracks on “Music For Car Commercials.”
 It was also at this time Brian departed (or really became auxiliary guitarist) and Julie rejoined the band.
 Matthew Stein of Swan7 studios came in to mix the album, which was later mastered by Paul Gold of Salt Mastering.
-The band played a release party on Aug.
-1 at Grand Victory in Williamsburg.

 Read some of our press here.